nextauthjs/next-auth/www/docs/configuration.md

 * sqljs
 * react-native

-Appropriate tables / collections for Users, Sessions (etc) will be created automatically.
+Appropriate tables / collections for Users, Sessions (etc) will be created automatically if they do not exist.

-You can customize, extend or replace the models by passing additional options to the `Adapters.Default()` function.
+If you want to customize, extend or replace the models, you can do this by using the 'adapters' option and passing passing additional options to `Adapters.Default()`.

-If you are using a database that is not supported out of the box, or if you want to use  NextAuth.js with an existing database, or have a more complex setup with accounts and sessions spread across different systems - you can pass your own methods to be called for user and session creation / deletion (etc).

 :::caution
-**Supported databases and models/schemas subject to change before release**
+ * Supported databases and models/schemas subject to change before release.
+ * Initial target platforms include MySQL, MariaDB, Postgress and MongoDB.
 :::

-## Page Customization
+### Pages

- NextAuth.js automatically creates simple, unbranded authentication pages for handling Sign in, Email Verification, callbacks, etc.

-The options displayed are generated based on the configuration supplied.
+NextAuth.js automatically creates simple, unbranded authentication pages for handling Sign in, Email Verification, callbacks, etc. The options displayed are generated based on the configuration supplied.

-You can create custom authentication pages if you would like to customize the experience.
-More details on how to accomplish this are coming soon!
+@TODO Add example of how to specify custom URLs for pages